MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/select-custom-resources.md

 ## Using the user interface

 When you run Azure Export for Terraform in interactive mode, the specified resources (via the parameters you specify when running) display.
-By default, all of the resources will be exported.
+By default, all of the resources are exported.

 The <kbd>Delete</kbd> acts as a toggle in skipping or including resources.
 To remove resources from being exported, use the arrow keys to select the desired resource and press <kbd>Delete</kbd>.
 The resource is updated to display "Skip".